wp-plugins/wp-media-category-management/README.txt

 10. The post page showing the results of the example using the [wp-mcm category="mediafoto,medialogo"] shortcode.

 == Changelog ==

+= 1.5.0 =
+* Tested up to WP 4.2.1.
+* Added support for tags also used by posts.

 = 1.4.5 =
 * Added Serbo-Croatian translation (thanks Andrijana Nikolic [andrijanan@webhostinggeeks.com].